Jukunye/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete do delete the file betty
 9-firstdeletion delete the directory my_first_directory
-10-back changes the working directory to the previous one
+10-back changes the working directory to the previous one 11-lists lists all files in current directory and in the parent directory